Concerns over the sharing of confidential medical records

 As previously reported in Total Health despite the efforts of initiatives including GDPR existing policies cannot always protect from invasive activity and abuse.
 According to an article in The BMJ, "The boundaries of digital data rights and responsibilities are wide and fuzzy.
 Although individuals may be classified as data subjects, the information about them may be simultaneously “owned” by different individuals, organisations, governments, as well as by society".

-Are you taking personal responsibility for your medical records?
+Are you taking personal responsibility for your medical records and other personal data?

 So, we must all take more direct responsibility for ensuring the confidentiality of our own medical records.
 Unfortunately, our data is too valuable a resource not to expect access to it to be the priority aim of other organisations with different agendas to your doctor.